cucumber-attic/cucumber.github.com/posting-rules.md

 effective communication there are a few rules you are asked to follow.
 If you fail to follow any of these rules, chances are high that your message will be ignored.

-If you have been sent to this page, just resubmit your message according to the posting rules.

 ### 1) Use interleaved answers

 Consider this discussion: